AgileVentures/av-static-website/source/blog_articles/2016-11-08-discombobulated.html.markdown

  - lower likelihood of notifications (and pair partners)
  - no telemetry (data from who's in the hangout when)
  - no sharing of video link
- - if no fixed event - no notification pathway --> pair now on each project page is basically non-functional
+ - if no fixed event - no notification pathway --> "pair now" button on each project page is basically non-functional
  - event live as function of planned duration rather than actual activity

 We reviewed our vision of how the site should ideally operate: